 Democracy is never a finished thing.
 We have to constantly struggle to remake democracy anew for each generation.

-Today we are proud to launch Politics for the Many – the trade union campaign for political reform.
 If you are involved in a trade union, join us.

 Nancy Platts – Politics for the Many Campaign Co-ordinator and former trade union advisor to Jeremy Corbyn